-Course Outcomes: At the end of the course, the student will be able to
+Course Outcomes: At the end of the course, students will be able t

-- Design high strength concrete and study the parameters affecting its performance. - Determine the mechanical properties and analyze the stress-strain curve of high strength concrete. - Develop correlation between cube and cylinder of high strength concrete. - Assess the quality of existing concrete members by Non-Destructive testing methods. - Analyze the behavior of beams under flexure, shear and torsion.
+- Design high strength concrete and study the parameters affecting its performance. - Determine the mechanical properties and analyze the stress-strain curve of high Strength concrete. - Develop correlation between cube and cylinder of high strength concrete. - Assess the quality of existing concrete members by Non-Destructive testing Methods. - Analyze the behavior of beams under flexure, shear and torsion.